JudeScarbrough/ModelNode/readme.md

-ModelNode is a lightweight HTTP server and client interface for interacting with machine learning models.
-This package allows you to map specific routes to models, handle requests, and serve a web-based user interface for interacting with the models.
+ModelNode is a lightweight and efficient HTTP server and client interface designed for seamless interaction with machine learning models.
+With this package, you can easily map specific HTTP routes to models hosted on your public IP, enabling you to receive prompts and deliver responses from your models in real-time.

+#### Why ModelNode?
+ModelNode simplifies the process of integrating machine learning models into your web applications.
+It provides a cost-free, hassle-free alternative to third-party APIs like OpenAI.
+By hosting your own server with ModelNode, you can:

+- Host custom machine learning models.
+- Handle prompts and responses directly from your web app.
+- Achieve a fully self-sufficient setup without incurring API costs.
+If you're building innovative AI-driven features or scaling existing ones, ModelNode makes backing your web apps with large language models fast, simple, and free.

 ## Features